 For example, brands like Glossier and Asos share stories of their customers on Instagram.
 Sharing stories can help drive customer engagement because people get to see the products in actual use.
 This can help them feel more confident about buying a particular product from the brand.
 They can speak to other people who are interested and through the discussion, they will be more likely to engage with the brand and its offerings.

-Sharing stories on social media can feel empowering to existing customers and it can help new customers relate to the brand’s message.
+Sharing stories on social media through powerful visuals and a well-articulated caption can feel empowering to existing customers, and it can help new customers relate to the brand’s message.
 This can help build the loyalty of existing customers and help draw in new customers.

 5. Create Meaningful Communication Through Personalization

 Every interaction a brand has with its customer is the most important one.
 There is no room for error and that is how brands must go forth when it comes to customer interaction.
 Brands must always strive for meaningful communication with their customers and personalization can make a big difference.

 Customers are willing to engage with brands that give them time and value them.
 If businesses show any delay in response or don’t show the expected levels of interest, then customers will gladly go elsewhere.
 In order to truly engage customers, personalization takes centre stage because it enables meaningful communication.